Cyberkid2311/Size-Estimator-and-Virtual-TryOn/README.md

 ## Overview

 In the dynamic world of e-commerce, particularly in the fashion sector, the persisting challenge of returns and dissatisfied customers due to sizing issues demands a revolutionary solution.
-This project, developed by a single individual, presents an innovative Size Estimator and Virtual Try-On system.
+This project presents an innovative Size Estimator and Virtual Try-On system.
 Leveraging cutting-edge AI and ML techniques, the aim is to empower shoppers to make informed decisions about fit and style effortlessly.

 ## Size Estimator